balyhp/Balyhp_FDU/README.md

 I think it's unfair for those who want to do theoritical physics work to suffer from this, so I create this repo.

 It contains complete report papers of the compulsory experiment lessons you will take in FDU physics department, as well as a latex template of report papers.
+## How to use
+you can download any part you need in zip format, or clone the whole repo to you own PC

 ## Enjoy yourself !